perez-k/Artificial_Intelligence_P1_Logic-based-AI/README.md

 Linear Programming
 Problems that optimize a linear equation (an equation of the form y = ax₁ + bx₂ + …) with constraints attached (a₁x₁ + a₂x₂ + … + aₙxₙ ≤ b).
 Simplex and Interior-Point
+Eg: optimize productions, and costs

 Constraints satisfaction problem: Backtracking Search
+Eg: In sudoku, or to schedule exams for a university giving students availability constraints (students cannot have 02 exams at the same time)

 5. Learning \
 Improving performance based on access to data and experience.
 For example, your email is able to distinguish spam from non-spam mail based on past experience.